COLORADO DENVER AND THE WEST

 Amendment 64 Repeal?

 Midterm elections will be rolling around in November.
-In addition to the usual state and local offices up for grabs, we are likely to see a ballot initiative to repeal A64!
+In addition to the usual state and local offices up for grabs, we are likely to see a ballot initiative to repeal Amendment 64!
 Unbelievable!
+Can't happen here?
 So many good people worked very hard and smart to get A64 on the ballot and motivate people to vote for it.
-Colorado wound up blazing the trail, setting examples for other states to get smart and legalize and regulate marijuana.
-I remember officials from these states visiting dispensaries and grow houses learning from our successes and problems.

 I worked in the MJ biz for 4 years before finally retiring back in 2018, so yes, I'm out of touch with the movers and shakers.
 Back then (2014), an applicant for a badge had to pass several deep and detailed background checks, as well as pay a $150.00 fee.
 The state wanted employees to have clean everything records.